 – What Recommendations need to be developed to provide protocols for content discovery, distribution and delivery based on ICN technology in overlay, underlay and IP virtualisation deployments which are taken into account in FNs, IMT-2020 network and beyond?

-– What protocols and mechanisms need to be developed to support managed and hybrid peer-to-peer communications?
+– What protocols and mechanisms need to be developed to support distributed services over managed and hybrid peer-to-peer communications?

 – What mechanisms and key technologies need to be defined to realize application defined and network aware?